 directory.
 An example index is available here.

-blockToLive property to
+blockToLive collection definition property above.

-Recall that prior to commit, peers store private data in a local
+Additionally, recall that prior to commit, peers store private data in a local

 transient data store.
 This data automatically gets purged when the transaction